Kaalamellam Kaathiruppen: Plot

 Manimegalai moves to Ooty, seeking a fresh start.
 She intelligently saves Raja, a businessman, from a critical accident and is appointed as his personal assistant.
 Kannan and Govindan follow her to Ooty, but this time, Kannan intends to apologize to Manimegalai.
 Kannan helps Raja secure his money-containing suitcase from thieves, impressing Raja, who appoints Kannan as his car driver.
 Unbeknownst to Kannan, Manimegalai is also working for Raja.
 Govindan finds a broker in Ooty and secures a house, coincidentally landing in the same colony where Manimegalai resides.
 Manimegalai attempts to drive Kannan away from Ooty by any means.
 To irritate Kannan, she pretends to be close to Raja, who mistakenly assumes she has feelings for him.
 She also falsely accuses Kannan of stealing cash from her table, which she had just placed inside the locker.
 Kannan is blamed and dismissed from his job.

 Manimegalai, frustrated with Kannan's arrival attempts suicide, but her neighbors save her.
 Manimegalai's father visits her and shares news about Kannan's transformation.
 After Manimegalai left, Kannan's mother died, and his adopted father became paralyzed.
 Kannan, filled with remorse, cared for his ailing father, who eventually died, leaving Kannan his entire estate.
 Kannan donated his wealth to orphanages, undergoing a remarkable change.
 Manimegalai's father's words awaken feelings of guilt and regret within her.
 She recalls refusing to sing for Kannan when he had asked her earlier.
 Raja reveals to Manimegalai that she had wrongly accused Kannan and informs her that he has rehired Kannan as the company bus conductor.

 Manimegalai realizes her mistake, and her feelings for Kannan evolve into love.
 Manimegalai begins using the company bus to catch glimpses of Kannan and even surprises him on his birthday.
 As Kannan prepares to reciprocate Manimegalai's feelings, Raja kidnaps them both.
 However, in a surprising twist, Raja helps the couple reunite and reconcile, ultimately leaving them after offering his blessings.

 Production

 Murali was the original choice for the lead role before Vijay was cast.

 Soundtrack

 All songs were composed by Deva and written by R. Sundarrajan himself.
-The audio rights were acquired by Pyramid Music and Music Master Audio Video Private Limited.
+The audio rights were acquired by Pyramid Audio and Music Master Audio Video Private Limited.